The 1L Year

 Three clinical offerings, all taught by full-time faculty members, provide opportunities for guided practice experience in the labor and employment field.
 Please be sure to make your interests clear in your clinic applications and interviews.

-The Employment and Housing Discrimination Clinic (Professor Laura Sager) (full year) offers hands-on and conceptual training in the litigation of discrimination cases in state and federal courts.
+The Civil Litigation - Employment Law Clinic (Professor Laura Sager) (full year) offers hands-on and conceptual training in the litigation of discrimination cases in state and federal courts.
 Students will be assigned to employment-related cases if they so request.